 Loading IndicatorLoading Indicator

-The US and Iran are considering extending their current ceasefire by about two weeks as they seek more time for negotiations.
+The US and Iran are considering a roughly two-week extension of their current ceasefire as the two sides seek more time to keep negotiations going.

-Walter Bloomberg reported on July 15 that the two sides are discussing a roughly two-week extension of the truce.
+Walter Bloomberg reported on July 15 that the sides are discussing extending the truce by about two weeks.

-With tensions in the Middle East still running high, whether the ceasefire is extended and whether talks make progress are likely to be key factors shaping the region's next phase.
+With tensions in the Middle East still high, whether the ceasefire is extended and whether talks make progress are likely to be key factors shaping the region's next phase.

 JH Kim